 Welcome to the Doctoral Program in Educational Leadership

 The program fosters the development of educators who embrace just and sustainable practices.
-We support and nurture a wide variety of research methodologies that enhance collaborative learning to create positive individual, social, cultural and institutional change.
+We support and nurture various research methodologies that enhance collaborative learning to create positive individual, social, cultural, and institutional change.

 Students in the Doctoral Program in Educational Leadership will be required to take a set group of core coursework.
-More information regarding the core coursework can be found in the Core Couresework section.
+More information regarding the core coursework can be found in the Core Coursework section.

 Please also read the Thesis and Dissertation Preparation page on the Graduate School website; it outlines the processes and procedures required by the Graduate School.

 The Internship, Qualifying Examination, and Proposal or Prospectus are steps designed to enrich the student's knowledge before working on the dissertation.

 The internship enables doctoral students to enrich their leadership capacity in the context of an advanced professional setting or applied scholarly project.
 In the internship, doctoral students integrate theoretical and practical knowledge while gaining new leadership skills that serve an organization or community.

 The Qualifying Examination (QE) functions as a threshold between coursework and the dissertation proposal/prospectus.
 It requires students to demonstrate their ability to identify, synthesize, and critique foundational concepts and theories concerning a significant educational issue.